 2.8 Responsibility to Credit Others

 Authors are responsible for citing and accurately listing all works that had a material influence on their research in their manuscript's reference list.

 Authors are responsible for including an appropriate note acknowledging any financial support used in the research reported upon in their manuscript.

-Reviewers have responsibility for preparing thoughtful and objective manuscript evaluations.
-Unlike most other journals, Informing Science Institute’s journals demand mentorship from its reviewers, requiring them to provide substantive constructive suggestions to improve the submission, even if the reviewer does not recommend publication of the paper.
+Reviewers have the responsibility for preparing thoughtful and objective manuscript evaluations.
+Unlike most other journals, Informing Science Institute’s journals demand mentorship from its reviewers, requiring them to provide substantive, constructive suggestions to improve the submission, even if the reviewer does not recommend publication of the paper.

 All reviews should include mention of any relevant published work they are aware of that is not cited in the original manuscript.